Seasickness: an old captain's recipe

 Summer is a great season for outdoor activities.
 Let's take advantage of it, because it goes quickly.
 Several of our readers have told us about their seasonal problems.
 One, writes:"My husband is fond of joking but as soon as I step on his boat I feel nauseous, especially if the sea is rough.
 Can you explain to me what I could do about it? appreciate these trips which quickly become intolerable. "

 First of all, a little explanation is essential.
-In the cavity that contains hearing, at the base of the skull, a complex system connected to semicircular canals, there is fluid.
+In the cavity that contains the hearing, at the base of the skull, a complex system connected to semicircular canals, there is fluid.
 By moving the head in one direction or the other, this liquid travels through the said channels and transmits various information to the brain.
-In full roll, the simple fact of tilting the head right and left, causes interference (or confusion) in the semicircular canals, triggering, in many people, the onset of dizziness accompanied by more or less pronounced nausea.
-The recipe I want to give you comes from an old trawler captain who is wandering on the Gaspé side.
-It is said to be worth its weight in gold.
+In full roll, the simple fact of tilting the head to the right and to the left, causes interference or confusion in the semicircular canals, triggering, in many people, an onset of vertigo accompanied by more or less pronounced nausea.
+The recipe I want to give you comes from an old trawler captain who roams the Gaspé coast.
+It seems that she is worth her weight in gold.r.

 1- Avoid sudden movements;

-2- Marry, as much as you can, the movement of the boat;
+2- Match, as much as you can, the movement of the boat;

 3- If your discomfort persists, swallow a tablespoon of castor oil, which you could do before getting on the boat;

-4- Eat sparingly by selecting, of course, all your food;
+4- Eat sparingly by selecting, of course, all your foods;

 5- All foods containing artificial colors must be automatically eliminated;